eriknyquist/deep_space_trader/README.rst

 =======================

 This following section describes the functionality of all sections of all game windows in detail.
-Each game window has its own section in the document, with further document subsections for sections within the game window.
+Each game window has its own section in this document, with further document subsections for sections within the game window.

 **Main window**